 Page

 Report sections

 Introduction 2

 Headlines 3

 Our audit approach 4

-Key financial statements audit risks 10
+Key financial statements audit risks 9

 ■ VFM audit approach 12

 Audit team, deliverables, timeline and fees 16

 Appendices

-1. Balance of internal controls and substantive testing 20
+1. Independence and objectivity requirements 20

-2. Independence and objectivity requirements 21
+2. Quality assurance and technical capacity 21

-3. Quality assurance and technical capacity 22
+3. Materiality 23

 This report is addressed to the Authority and has been prepared for the sole use of the Authority.
 We take no responsibility to any member of staff acting in their individual capacities, or to third parties.
 The Audit Commission has issued a document entitled Statement of Responsibilities of Auditors and Audited Bodies.
 This summarises where the responsibilities of auditors begin and end and what is expected from the audited body.
-We draw your attention to this document which is available on the Audit Commission's website at www.auditcommission.gov.uk.
+We draw your attention to this document which is available on the Audit Commission's website at www.audit-commission.gov.uk.